 Paul Scholes enjoyed the rare luxury of being a one club man.
 Joining the youth side of Manchester United at the age of 14, Scholes developed into one of the most dominant midfielders ever.
 After making his breakthrough to the first team in 1994, he came to anchor the heart of the attack in Manchester.
 Since that time, he has amassed over 600 appearances for the club and has won ten Premier League trophies, two Champions Leagues, and three FA Cups.

 During those games, defenses have been abused and embarrassed by the brilliant player.
 Paul Scholes has all the skills necessary for success in the middle of the park.
 He has great awareness about the flow of the game, always making runs towards the path of play.
 His vision is second to none as he directs long balls across the field with ease and power.
 His short passing game resembles artistry while he forces defenders to struggle and chase him down during smart one-two’s with his team mates.
-Watch and learn how to direct an offense:

 Off the field, Paul Scholes is the model citizen.
 He is said to be rather shy and rarely speaks to the media.
 He has been happily married and fathered three children.
 Unlike other brawling, attention seeking, and pub-crawling English football stars, Scholes enjoys the peaceful life his profession allows him.

 He has stated that his ideal day involves, “train in the morning, pick up my children from school, play with them, have tea, put them to bed and then watch a bit of TV.”
 His manager, Sir Alex Ferguson, referred to Scholes as one of the easiest players he has ever managed.